tschinz/swift_cheat_sheet/source/02_mvc.md

     if let identifier = segue.identifier {
         switch identifier {
             case "Show Graph":
-                if let vc = segue.destinationViewController as?
+                // beause it is anyObject it needs to be turned into the correct class if let vc = segue.destinationViewController as?
 MyController {
                     vc.property1 = ...
                     vc.callMethodToSetUp(...)